bparanj/crystal/electronics/book/capacitor/coulomb.md

 A coulomb (C) is a unit of electric charge.

+A coulomb (C) is the standard unit of electric charge in the International System of Units (SI).
+It represents quantity in electricity, similar to how a second measures time.

 Amount of Charge Flowing in a Wire:

 One coulomb is the amount of charge transported by a current of 1 ampere in 1 second.
 Imagine a wire where 1 amp of current flows—after 1 second, one coulomb of charge has passed through the wire.
 It's like imagining a steady stream of water flowing through a pipe, where the total "volume" of charge is 1 coulomb.